D'Angelo Ponds

-D'Angelo Ponds is an American college football cornerback for the Indiana Hoosiers.
-He previously played for the James Madison Dukes.
+D'Angelo Ponds (born January 13, 2005) is an American professional football cornerback for the New York Jets of the National Football League (NFL).
+He played college football for the James Madison Dukes and the Indiana Hoosiers and was selected by the Jets in the second round of the 2026 NFL draft.

 Early life

-Ponds attended Chaminade-Madonna College Preparatory School in Hollywood, Florida, and was rated as a three-star recruit when he committed to play college football for the James Madison Dukes.
+Ponds was born in Miami, Florida and attended Chaminade-Madonna College Preparatory School in Hollywood, Florida.
+He was rated as a three-star recruit when he committed to play college football for the James Madison Dukes.

 College career

 James Madison

 As a true freshman in 2023, Ponds appeared in all 13 games with ten starts for the Dukes, where he totaled 51 tackles, 13 pass deflections, two interceptions, and a touchdown.
 For his performance, he earned Freshman All-American and second-team all-Sun Belt Conference honors.
 After the season, Ponds entered his name into the NCAA transfer portal.

 Indiana

 Ponds transferred to play for the Indiana Hoosiers.
 In week 9 of the 2024 season, he notched two interceptions, one of which he returned for a touchdown, in a win over Washington, and was named the Big Ten Conference defensive player of the week.
+After a 38–3 win over Alabama in the 2026 Rose Bowl, Ponds was named defensive player of the game.
+On the first snap of the 2026 Peach Bowl, Ponds scored a pick-six against Oregon and was named defensive player of the game.

+On January 13, 2026, the City of Bloomington temporarily renamed the retention pond at Millers-Shower Park “D’Angelo’s Pond” in recognition of his performance in the 2026 Peach Bowl.